UBC-CIC/OER-AI/README.md

 2. `/Docs`: Contains comprehensive documentation for the application
    - `DEPLOYMENT_GUIDE.md`: Step-by-step deployment instructions
    - `USER_GUIDE.md` : Complete overview on how to use the application
+   - `ARCHITECTURE_DEEP_DIVE.md` : Detailed explanation of the backend is built.
+   - `BEDROCK_GUARDRAILS.md` : Explanation of what guardrails are and how to change them.
+   - `DATABASE_MIGRATIONS.md` : Explanation on how to modify the database.
+   - `DEPENDENCY_MANAGEMENT.md` : Documentation on how python dependencies are locked and managed.
+   - `MODIFICATION_GUIDE.md` : Documentation on how to modify components of the frontend such as colours, text and licensing information.
    - `API_DOCUMENTATION.pdf` : Documentation of all API endpoints
 3. `/frontend`: Contains the React + TypeScript user interface
    - `/src/assets`: Static assets (images, icons, etc.)